Customer Data Management: How To Collect Your Customer Data

-Essentially: don’t waste effort measuring everything that moves.
+Yes, analyzing and tracking data is crucial.
+But your business can’t waste effort measuring everything that moves.
 Instead, significant energy should be spent determining what to measure, and what importance will be placed on the numbers.

 And of course, the most difficult part of the process — where to start?

-Customer Data Management (CDM) is the process of gathering, organizing and analyzing data about your customers.
+Customer data management (CDM) is the process of gathering, organizing, and analyzing data about your customers.
 It’s a crucial mechanism when considering improvements to:

 - customer acquisition, satisfaction, and retention rates

 - visibility of customers and communication strategies

 - increased data quality and higher revenue